caketaster/PP3--CYOA/README.md

 ## Outstanding Defects
 Many of my lines were well over 80 characters, and I used # noqa liberally.
 I saw no reason to break long pieces of text into short lines when they wrap perfectly well in VS Code.
-I acknowledge that another way would be to manually wrap long lines in tripple quotes.
+I acknowledge that another way would be to manually wrap long lines in triple quotes.

 # Deployment
 The app was deployed to Heroku using the following steps: